juctaposed/bustimePGH/README.md

 # Setup
+Install dotenv
 `npm install`

-Installs dotenv
+## Instructions to run
 -Create a config file, then create a .env file within the config

 -List your key/value in your environment variables as follows

 `BUSTIME_API_KEY = 'KEY_GOES_HERE'`

-Run bustime.js in a code editor of your choice
+-Run bustime.js in a code editor of your choice

 ## getroutes